-A: You do not need to make an appointment to only check out a book, just if you plan on staying in the library.
+A: Please make an appointment to check out a book.
 Please find the book you are looking for in the Library Catalog and send that information to reserve it to the Library Help Desk.
 They will hold it for only 1 day before it is returned to circulation.

 Q: How do I return a book?